OWASP/owasp-istg/src/03_test_cases/firmware/firmware_update_mechanism.md

  <td><i>PA-1</i> - <i>PA-4</i><br>(depending on how the firmware can be accessed, e.g., via an internal/physical debugging interface or remotely via SSH)</td>
 	</tr>
 	<tr valign="top">
-		<th align="left">Logical</th>
+		<th align="left">Authorization</th>
-		<td><i>LA-1</i> - <i>LA-3</i><br>(depending on the access model for the given device) </td>
+		<td><i>AA-1</i> - <i>AA-3</i><br>(depending on the access model for the given device) </td>
 	</tr>
 </table>

 **Summary**

-Depending on the specific implementation of a given device, the permission to perform firmware updates might be restricted to individuals with a certain logical access level, e.g., *LA-2*, *LA-3* or *LA-4*.
-If the device firmware fails to correctly verify these permissions, any attacker (*LA-1*) or an attacker with a lower logical access level than intended might be able to perform unintended firmware updates.
+Depending on the specific implementation of a given device, the permission to perform firmware updates might be restricted to individuals with a certain authorization access level, e.g., *AA-2*, *AA-3* or *AA-4*.
+If the device firmware fails to correctly verify these permissions, any attacker (*AA-1*) or an attacker with a lower authorization access level than intended might be able to perform unintended firmware updates.

 **Test Objectives**